X-ray telescope

 An X-ray telescope (XRT) is a telescope that is designed to observe remote objects in the X-ray spectrum.
-X-rays are absorbed by the Earth's atmosphere, so instruments to detect X-rays must be taken to high altitude by balloons, sounding rockets, and satellites.
+X-rays are absorbed by the Earth's atmosphere, so instruments to detect X-rays must be taken to high altitude by balloons, sounding rockets, or satellites.

-The basic elements of the telescope are the optics (focusing or collimating), that collects the radiation entering the telescope, and the detector, on which the radiation is collected and measured.
+The basic elements of such a telescope are the optics (focusing or collimating) that collect the radiation entering the telescope, and the detector, with which the radiation is collected and measured.
 A variety of different designs and technologies have been used for these elements.

 Many X-ray telescopes on satellites are compounded of multiple small detector-telescope systems whose capabilities add up or complement each other, and additional fixed or removable elements (filters, spectrometers) that add functionalities to the instrument.